Cactus Flower (film): Plot

-After she leaves, Julian arrives and tells Toni that his wife now refuses to divorce him, but that he and Toni can continue their relationship.
-Exasperated with his dishonesty, Toni fools Julian into believing that she and Igor have been seeing each other all along, and then finds that she prefers Igor.
+After Stephanie leaves, Julian arrives and tells Toni that his wife now refuses to divorce him, but he and Toni can continue their relationship.
+Exasperated with his dishonesty, Toni fools Julian into believing that she and Igor have been romantically involved all along; she then realizes that she prefers Igor.
+Julian storms off to get drunk at a bar that night.

-Julian storms off and gets drunk at a bar that night.
-Next morning, he encounters Stephanie at the office, she having returned to pick up the cactus that she keeps on her desk, which has flowered - just like she has.
-Julian tells her that he and Toni have split up and he realized that he was relieved that he would not now have to marry Toni.
-Stephanie is overjoyed and embraces him as Julian confesses that he has fallen in love with her, leading them to kiss.
+Next morning, Julian encounters Stephanie at the office; she has returned to pick up the cactus from her desk.
+Julian tells Stephanie that he and Toni have split up; he is relieved that he would not now have to marry Toni and that he could go home to his "wife".
+Overjoyed, Stephanie embraces him, as Julian confesses that he has fallen in love with her and they kiss.